Dan-Boat/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * 9-strcpy.c: Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest

+* 100-atoi.c: function that convert a string to an intege

+* 101-keygen.c: function that generates random password